 The Mind as the Initial-Cause

 In a mind-first framework, your mind is the initial-cause.
-It gives instructions to the brain.
+As we discussed in The Adjustable Flashlight, your mind acts as the dial on your awareness.
+This mind gives instructions to the physical brain.
 The brain then simply stores those instructions as patterns and automated behaviors.

 If you want to change the behavior, you cannot just fight the brain's pattern.
-You have to change the instructions the mind is sending by re-contextualizing your self-image as someone who’s no longer see the destructive bad habits as relevant.
+You have to change the instructions the mind is sending by adjusting your cognitive dial.
+You must re-contextualize your self-image as someone who no longer sees the destructive habits as relevant.
 Here is how you do it:

 1. Deconstruct the Behavioral Construct

 You created this behavioral loop for a reason.
-Often, destructive habits begin during a period of "inner-scarcity"—you lacked the resources, maturity, or options to fulfill a specific need, and the bad habit was the only bridge available to get you there.
+Often, destructive habits begin during a period of "inner-scarcity."
+Perhaps you were forced to operate outside of your natural cognitive strengths for too long, or you lacked the resources and maturity to fulfill a specific need.
+Operating on a narrow, stressed setting, your mind used the bad habit as the only bridge available to get you there.

 Now that you are older and have more resources, ask yourself: Does this old compulsion actually get me closer to my goals today, or is it just a loop leading nowhere?

-Once you recognize that an old loop is obsolete, the next step is replacing it with a superior vehicle.
+Once you recognize that an old loop is an obsolete setting, the next step is replacing it with a superior vehicle.
 But you cannot simply force a "good" habit through sheer willpower—that just leads to a different kind of burnout.

 2. The Bicycle vs. Motorcycle Effect